danielbodnar/awesome-stars/README.md

 - [Evavic44/portfolio-ideas](https://github.com/Evavic44/portfolio-ideas) - A curation of awesome portfolio website ideas for developers and designers to draw inspiration from.
 Raise a pull request to add more. 💜
 - [Tencent/omi](https://github.com/Tencent/omi) - Web Components Framework - Web组件框架
 - [taye/interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE9+)
-- [dashpresshq/dashpress](https://github.com/dashpresshq/dashpress) - The effortless way to build admin apps - Run `npx dashpress` to see some magic!
+- [dashpresshq/dashpress](https://github.com/dashpresshq/dashpress) - Generate Admin Apps That Are Versatile And Simple To Use - Run `npx dashpress` to see some magic!
 - [SolidZORO/leaa](https://github.com/SolidZORO/leaa) - Leaa is a monorepo restful CMS / Admin built with Nest.js (@nestjsx/crud, node.js) and Ant Design.
 - [tetra-fox/home-landing](https://github.com/tetra-fox/home-landing) - 🏠 Caddy-based landing page Docker image for my home network services
 - [Blazity/next-saas-starter](https://github.com/Blazity/next-saas-starter) - ⚡️ Free Next.js responsive landing page template for SaaS products made using JAMStack architecture.